treeverse/lakeFS/docs/reference/garbage-collection.md

 You should specify the Uber-jar path instead of `<APPLICATION-JAR-PATH>` Program arguments:
 * _location of expired objects list_: the path of an expired objects parquet created by a [mark-only](#mark-only-mode) GC run. given a `MARK_ID` used for a mark-only run this file is located under `STORAGE_NAMESPACE/_lakefs/retention/gc/addresses/mark_id=<MARK_ID>/`.
 * _storage namespace_: The storage namespace of the lakeFS repository you are running GC for.
-The storage namespace include the data you are backing up.
+The storage namespace includes the data you are backing up.
 * _external location for backup_: A storage location outside your lakeFS storage namespace into which you want to save the backup.
 * _storage type_: s3

-Run the following command to make the garbage collector start running:
+Run the following command to make run backup process:
   ```bash
 spark-submit --class io.treeverse.clients.GCBackupAndRestore \
   -c spark.hadoop.fs.s3a.access.key=<AWS_ACCESS_KEY> \